cepdnaclk/e16-4yp-Automated-Protein-Function-Prediction/docs/README.md

 #### Overview

-The analysis of combining CNN and RNN is a crucial area of research for solving problems in the field of Automatic Function Prediction (AFP) for proteins.
-AFP involves identifying the function of proteins automatically, without human intervention, and has numerous applications in various fields, including biotechnology, medicine, and drug discovery.

-From a literature review, it has been found that CNN is often used for AFP and has shown relatively high performance in approaches that use CNN.
+Through our literature review, we observed that CNN is often used for AFP and has shown relatively high performance in approaches that use CNN.
 CNNs are deep learning models that are widely used for image processing tasks.
 They have also been applied to protein sequence analysis, where they have been shown to outperform other methods in terms of accuracy and computational efficiency.

 RNN, on the other hand, is also suitable for solving this problem.
 RNNs are a type of neural network designed to process sequential data by maintaining an internal memory of previous inputs.
 They have been widely used for tasks such as protein sequence analysis, where the sequence of amino acids in a protein plays a critical role in determining its function.